jokeofweek/ticcat/readme.md

     http://<url>/connect/<game-id>

 In this case, __game\-id__ is the ID returned in game creation.
-Note that the first player that connects will be assigned circles (first move) and the second that connects will be assigned crosses (second move).
-A succesfull connection will return a message like this:
+A successful connection will return a message like this:

     {
       "type": "ok",
       "value": {
-        "key": "<turn-key>",
+        "key": <turn-key>,
-        "type": "<player-type>"
+        "playerIndex": <player-index>
       }
     }

 This response has two important parts.
 The first is the __key__ value.
 This is your "password" for the game, and you will need to send this whenever you send a move so that the server knows which player the move is for.
-The second is the __type__, which will either be 'o' or 'x' and lets you know whether you are controlling circles or crosses.
+The second is the __playerIndex__, which lets you know what your player number is (beginning at 0, so second player would have index 1).

 If the game does not exist, you will receive this error: